tomjaguarpaw/H2/posts/modules-for-lennart.markdown

 [In a subsequent
 post](http://augustss.blogspot.se/2008/12/abstraction-continues-i-got-several.html)
 Lennart mentions that Wehr and Chakravarty introduced a concept of "abstract associated types" that might help with the problem.
-They don't exist in any Haskell compiler though, as far as I know.
+That functionality doesn't exist in any Haskell compiler though, as far as I know.

 Still, there is a related approach to this problem based on another Haskell extension.
 Perhaps surprisingly, replacing the typeclass